hpc/charliecloud/doc/install.rst

 <http://man7.org/linux/man-pages/man2/unshare.2.html>`_ with :code:`EPERM`.
 If
 :code:`configure` detects that it's in a chroot, it will print a warning in its report.
 One common scenario where this comes up is packaging, where builds often happen in a chroot.
+However, like all the run-time :code:`configure` tests, this is informational only and does not affect the build.

 Supported architectures
 -----------------------